One example I found yesterday....I got an email about a new cookie. It talks about how there are

 I want to break down the ingredients for you- I'm going to go through the Natural whole grain oats, maple and brown sugar blend- I am going to pull the definitions from Wikipedia unless otherwise noted from another web site.
 This is likely to get boring, but I seriously want you to take a few minutes to see what goes into processed foods.
 I mean non foods!
 Some food ingredients but lots of chemicals too.
 Grab a hot cup of tea and relax for a few minutes.

-Whole grain oats- Whole grains are cereal grains that contain cereal germendosperm, and bran, in contrast to refined grains, which retain only the endosperm.
+Whole grain oats- Whole grains are cereal grains that contain cereal germ, endosperm, and bran, in contrast to refined grains, which retain only the endosperm.

-Whey Protein Isolate- whey protein isolate (often whey isolate) is a dietary supplement created by filtering milk protein.
+Whey Protein Isolate- A whey protein isolate (often whey isolate) is a dietary supplement created by filtering milk protein.
 Whey is a by-product of the cheese-making process.

 Maltodextrin is a polysaccharide that is used as a food additive.
 It is produced from starch by partial hydrolysis and is usually found as a creamy-white hygroscopicspraydried powder.
 Maltodextrin is easily digestible, being absorbed as rapidly as glucose, and might be either moderately sweet or almost flavorless.
 It is commonly used for the production of sodas and candy.
 It can also be found as an ingredient in a variety of other processed foods.